-Join Bicycle NSW today!
+Join Bicycle NSW today for insurance, advocacy, support

-The Sutherland to Cronulla Active Transport Link (SCATL) has been the subject of community advocacy for over 20 years.
-SCATL is conceived as a shared user path located within, or very close to, the rail tracks to create a direct, off-road regional ‘spine’ route that avoids steep gradients and links key centres.
+The 11km Sutherland to Cronulla Active Transport Link (SCATL) has been the subject of community advocacy for over 20 years.
+SCATL was conceived as a shared user path located within, or very close to, the rail tracks to create a direct, off-road regional ‘spine’ route that avoids steep gradients and links key centres.
 Delivery of SCATL was a NSW Government election pledge in 2019.

-The current proposals are very different from the SCATL promised to the communityBicycle NSW is very concerned that optimal routes continue to be overlooked.
-A 2022 issues paper highlights how the reasons provided by Transport for NSW to abandon the rail corridor SCATL are not valid for long sections of the corridor.
+Bicycle NSW is very concerned that optimal routes continue to be overlooked.
+In 2022, we wrote a detailed Issues Paper to highlights how the reasons provided by Transport for NSW to abandon the rail corridor SCATL are not valid for long sections of the corridor.
 We provided a raft of workable recommendations for the project.

-However, the complex western section of the SCATL Stage 2 languishes on the drawing board.
+However, the complex western section of the Stage 2 languishes on the drawing board.
 This section is particularly difficult to accommodate in the road network.
 It is a very congested area of the Shire with high pedestrian and vehicle traffic due to schools, large apartment complexes and the Westfields shopping centre.

 The future